rkulla/dotfiles/README.md

 ## Installing

 First make sure `vimogen` is cloned to ~/repos/ and then run it manually once to ensure coc.nvim is installed.
 Make sure node.js is installed too.
-Make sure 'vim' is running properly, if CoC is complaining about needing to 'yarn install', it's because my vimogen script only clones with a depth of 3, so I need to manually delete that checkout and install it fully so I can switch to its release branch which doesn't have that issue:
+Make sure 'vim' is running properly, if CoC is complaining about needing to 'yarn install', it's because my vimogen script only clones with a depth of 3, so I need to **manually delete that checkout** and install it fully so I can switch to its release branch which doesn't have that issue:

     $ cd ~/.vim/bundle
+    $ rm -rf coc
     $ git clone https://github.com/neoclide/coc.nvim.git coc
-    $ git co origin/release
+    $ cd coc && git checkout origin/release

 If it's a work machine, comment out the code-snippets line from install.sh

+### Homebrew dependencies

+The 'realpath' command from coreutils is required to run install.sh.
+I typically brew install:

+    $ brew tap aws/tap
+    $ brew install tig tmux autojump tree aws-sam-cli gnu-sed watch coreutils mysql postgresql pyenv\
+      wget ctags diffutils nmap fd nnn reattach-to-user-namespace zenity htop rsync screen \
+      zsh-syntax-highlighting fzf irssi sqlite jq the_silver_searcher

+### Now we can run the dotfiles installs cript:

 Then cd to my dotfiles checkout and run: